 })

-Change NavigationBar background color
+Change the background color of the toolbar:

 .toolbarBackground(.pink, in: .navigationBar)